mjmbrugman/ESP32-GPS-NTP-server/README.md

 How to set parameters: (fixed) IP, SSID and password

-Connect your pc to AP GPSTimeServer and goto url: 192.168.4.1
+1.Connect your pc to AP GPSTimeServer and goto url: 192.168.4.1

-enter NTP server IP ( xxx.xxx.xxx.xxx), SSID and network Password
+2. enter NTP server IP ( xxx.xxx.xxx.xxx), SSID and network Password

-restart your server and goto IP addres xxx.xxx.xxx.xxx
+3. restart your server and goto IP addres xxx.xxx.xxx.xxx

 Hardware